swapnilp9819/NYC-Rideshare-Analysis/README.md

 ### Task 7: Routes Analysis
 - **Routes_Analysis_07.py**: Script for analyzing the most popular routes based on total trip counts.

+### Output Screenshots
+Screenshots of outputs are organized by task in the `output_screenshot` directory.

+### Data Export Folders
+Organized folders containing CSV outputs from specific tasks:
+- **Aggregation_of_Data_csv_output_02**
+  - `total_earnings/`
+  - `total_profit/`
+  - `trip_count/`
+- **Finding_anomalies_csv_output_05**

+These folders contain all CSV files generated as outputs from the scripts, which are used for further analysis or visualization.

+### How to Use the Outputs
+CSV files stored in the data export folders can be used to replicate the visualizations or to perform further analysis.
+Screenshots in the output folders can be used to quickly verify and compare the results obtained.

 ## Methods and APIs Used